fellesverkstedet/fabricatable-machines/hertz-axis-monitor/README.md

 ### How to contribute with the development off this
 * FFT analysis seems to be the thing.
 Which chip and firmware is most suited to the task?
 * Listening to the frequency of the step commands from the controller can help make intelligent analysis.
-For instacne when step frequencies are steady, low vibration is expected.
+For instance when step frequencies are steady, low vibration is expected.
 When the rise an fall sharply a higher degree of vibration is expected.
 Direction change with a delayed shocked could for instance indicte a pinion too far from the rack.
 Are there any libraries for this?
 Like FreqCount
 * Which SMD components to use?
 Which resistor values etc.?
 Focus on Seeds open parts library?
 * What is the best kind of cable and connector?
 Is it cool or stupid to have signal and power through the same cable?
 * What kind of protection smarts do we need?